sicommnend/SMF-MemBox/README.md

 Users will log into their SMF account on the forum and follow the link to the chat in the forum root folder.

 This chat is meant to be used with a forum system with a memory based cache system.
-File base is not optimtimal.
+File base is not optimal.